cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 dc_shell> compile
 ```

 ### 4.5.
-Final Output and Reports
+Write Final Outputs and Reports

-We write the output to a Verilog gate-level netlist and a `.ddc` file
+We write the output to a `.ddc` file which we can use with Synopsys DV
-which we can use with Synopsys DV.
+and a Verilog gate-level netlist.

 ```
-dc_shell> write -format verilog -hierarchy -output post-synth.v dc_shell> write -format ddc     -hierarchy -output post-synth.ddc
+dc_shell> write -format ddc     -hierarchy -output post-synth.ddc dc_shell> write -format verilog -hierarchy -output post-synth.v
 ```

 We can also generate usful reports about area and timing.
 Prof. Batten